 The Application Process

-Eligibility: The Foundation accepts grant requests from nonprofit 501(c)(3) organizations located in and/or benefiting the residents, environment, or culture of the state of Delaware and/or southern Chester County, Pennsylvania (within a four-mile radius of Longwood Gardens.
-Additionally, organizations that have previous applied are asked not to re-approach the Longwood Foundation with a funding request within two years of a previous request, regardless of whether the proposal was approved or declined.
+Eligibility: The Longwood Foundation accepts grant requests from nonprofit 501(c)(3) organizations located in and/or benefiting the residents, environment, or culture of the state of Delaware and/or southern Chester County, Pennsylvania (within a four-mile radius of Longwood Gardens).
+Organizations that have previously applied are asked not to re-approach the Longwood Foundation with a funding request within two years of a previous request, regardless of whether the proposal was approved or declined.
 Therefore, if you are not eligible for the spring of 2021 because of a past grant request, please reference your past grant agreement or declination letter to determine when you can return to Longwood for another request.

-Application Process: The Longwood Foundation operates two grant cycles per year, with proposal deadlines of March 1 and September 1.
+Application Process: The Longwood Foundation operates two grant cycles per year, with proposal deadlines of March 1st and September 1st.
 The Foundation utilizes an electronic Grants Management System for application submissions.
-When preparing for a proposal, please review the other pages on the website to view the Foundation’s values, an applicant FAQ, information on the grant life cycle, and a list of questions frequently asked by Foundation staff when evaluating a grant proposal (applicant guidance).
-Prior to beginning an application, organizations should visit Guidestar to either create a profile or review/update their current profile.
-Applications must be submitted through the online system and late submissions will not be considered.
+When preparing for a proposal, please review the other pages on the website to view the Foundation’s values, FAQs for the spring cycle, information on the grant life cycle, and a list of questions frequently asked by the Foundation when evaluating a grant proposal (applicant guidance).
+Prior to beginning an application, it is recommended that organizations visit Guidestar to either create a profile or review/update their current profile.
+Applications to Longwood must be submitted through the online system and late submissions will not be considered.
 Please note that the Longwood Foundation generally does not fund more than half of a project or program.

-Site Visits: As part of the proposal evaluation, every organization submitting a request will have a Zoom meeting scheduled to discuss their proposal with either Maria Stecker or There du Pont.
+Zoom Meetings: As part of the proposal evaluation, organizations submitting a request will have a Zoom meeting scheduled to discuss their proposal with either Maria Stecker or There du Pont.
 These meetings assist Longwood Foundation staff in better understanding the organization, its leadership, and the proposal in order to support the Trustees’ decision making.
-Please plan to include the organization’s leader and Board Chair in this.
-During these visits, Longwood Foundation staff will ask many questions about the request, the requesting organization, and the proposed impact of the application.
+During these meetings, Longwood Foundation staff will ask many questions about the request, the requesting organization, and the proposed impact of the application.
 Staff may email questions in advance, with nonprofits asked to respond either during or within two weeks of the meeting.
 Note that there will be no in-person meetings or site visits until it is safe to do so (hopefully by Fall 2021).
 During the Zoom meeting to discuss the application, the Longwood Foundation is likely to have questions about the financials.
 If the Executive Director is not familiar with the organization’s financials, please ensure that the financial expert joins the meeting.

 For additional information on the grant cycle, including information on grant decisions and distribution of funds, please see the Grant Life Cycle At-A-Glance document.